-Control Diabetes with Diet and Exercise
+Control Diabetes with Diet & Exercise!

-Following a healthy diet and exercise plan are key to treating or preventing Diabetes.
+Following a healthy diet and exercise plan are key to treating or preventing diabetes.

 Research proves it!